computational-metabolomics/mspurity-galaxy/README.rst

   - Added include_adducts parameter to createMSP

 v1.11.3-galaxy0.2.5:
+  - Note: This was not pushed to test toolshed
   - Clean up of the versioning to be in line with IUC
   - All tools updated with the same versioning
   - Bump to msPurity v1.11.3 to so EIC is calculated for all features